j-roskopf/ComposeGuard/README.md

-    errorOnNewRestartableButNotSkippableComposables = false // defaults to true errorOnNewUnstableClasses = false // defaults to true errorOnNewUnstableParams = false // defaults to true }
+    errorOnNewRestartableButNotSkippableComposables = false // defaults to true errorOnNewUnstableClasses = false // defaults to true errorOnNewUnstableParams = false // defaults to true /**
+     * In strong skipping mode (https://developer.android.com/develop/ui/compose/performance/stability/strongskipping)
+     * you may not care about new unstable params if the composable is already skippable */ ignoreUnstableParamsOnSkippableComposables = true // defaults to false }
 ```